FriendUPCloud/SubEther/README.md

 If you wish to move SubEther make sure these are correct:
 - BaseUrl and BaseDir in the MySQL table called "Sites" (this will be dynamic in coming releases)
-- Symlinks from treeroot and arena2 repo to new path if your using symlinks
+- Symlinks from SubEther and arenaCM repo to new path if your using symlinks
 - Webserver (Apache2) config, check if the new path is in the config

 Config files if manually edits are needed are located in your installed directory: